trant22t/data-science-nanodegree/README.md

     *Major themes*: ELT pipeline, ML pipeline (bonus: `great_expectations` data validation)

-3. [Starbucks Optimization Strategy](starbucks_optimization_strategy): This folder consists two independent pieces of work related to Starbucks optimization strategies for promotional offers: one is uplift modeling to determine whether a promotion should be provided to a user based on Incremental Response Rate and Net Incremental Revenue; another is customer segmentation modeling to determine which demographic groups respond best to which offer types.
+3. [Starbucks Optimization Strategy](starbucks_optimization_strategy): This folder consists two independent pieces of work related to Starbucks optimization strategies for promotional offers: one provides multiple uplift models to determine whether a user should be given a promotion based on Incremental Response Rate and Net Incremental Revenue; the other builds a customer segmentation model to determine which demographic groups respond best to which offer types.

     *Major themes*: uplift modeling, customer segmentation